ojoffe/WesternU-Navigation/WesternUNav/README.txt

 We would like to thank the following individuals and organizations for their contributions to the WesternU Navigation System:
 	Team: Oren Joffe, Darren Porciello, Luigi Perri, Aaron Pogrin, Stephen Kinsey
     Advisors: Moinul Islam, Dr. Daniel Servos

+In regards to filtering a map by the different layers, select the layer(s) you wish to be displayed and then click the submit button to update the map to show only the desired layer(s).